fruxefarms/FruxePi/docs/headless_rpi.md

 ```
 ssh pi@192.168.X.X
 ```
-Afterward you will be prompted for the default password.
+Afterward you will be prompted for the default password, `raspberry`.

 ## Change Default Password

-After successfully connecting over SSH, lets change the default password for the pi user.
+After successfully connecting over SSH, change the default password for the `pi` user.

 ```
 pi@raspberrypi:~ $ passwd